ws2260/scRNA.seq.course/docs/22-de-intro.md

 extensive
 [datasets](http://genomebiology.biomedcentral.com/articles/10.1186/gb-2013-14-9-r95)
 available where the RNA-seq data has been validated using RT-qPCR.
-These data can be used to benchmark DE finding algorithms.
+These data can be used to benchmark DE finding algorithms and the available evidence suggests that the algorithms are performing quite well.

 ### Single cell RNA-seq